canonical/gadgets/README.md

 - Stable version of `rustc`, `cargo`, `rustfmt` (Easiest acquired with [rustup](https://rustup.rs/)).
 Tested with 1.62, will probably work with older versions too if needed.
 - LLVM 9 or later.
 - [jq](https://stedolan.github.io/jq/).
 - [inxi](https://github.com/smxi/inxi).
-On Ubuntu 22.04 the version bundled with the OS is new enough, on 18.04 it is not ([unit193/inxi](https://launchpad.net/~unit193/+archive/ubuntu/inxi) PPA is used in the Ubuntu COre 18.04 Snap based build as a way of installing it).
+On Ubuntu 22.04 the version bundled with the OS is new enough, on 18.04 it is not ([unit193/inxi](https://launchpad.net/~unit193/+archive/ubuntu/inxi) PPA is used in the Ubuntu Core 18.04 Snap based build as a way of installing it).

 The application is built & run for local development as follows: